MSPaintGD/neal.fun-script-and-Human-Benchmark/README.md

 # neal.fun-script-and-Human-Benchmark
-GUI for Human Benchmark AND Neal.fun
+GUI for Human Benchmark AND Neal.fun Paste into python copy buttons go into console debugger